 Further reading: How To Navigate The Eviction Process As A Landlord

-Routine inspections are important to make sure that your tenant is keeping your rental in good shape and to find problems before they get worse and cost more to fix.
-Most property management companies will charge a fee for inspections that are done regularly or when a tenant moves out.
+Routine inspections are important to make sure that your resident is keeping your rental in good shape and to find problems before they get worse and cost more to fix.
+Most property management companies will charge a fee for inspections that are done regularly or when a resident moves out.

 At Evernest, each pricing plan includes move-in inspections, move-out inspections, and monthly vacancy inspections at no extra cost.
 With our investor and gold pricing plans, extra annual inspections cost $149, but they are included in our platinum plan ($199/month).

 Note that many companies will charge you an early termination fee if you break your contract with your property manager before it’s over.
 These fees can be very different, so include that in your contract.

 At Evernest, we think you should be allowed to end your contract with your property manager at any time you want if you’re not satisfied.
 We call it our 100% Happiness Guarantee.